 I am a social media manager and content creator at New Dimension Marketing and Research.

-Outside of work, I also am a stand-up comedian and run my own website, Slow Boat Library.
+Outside of work, I am a stand-up comedian and run my website, Slow Boat Library.
 I speak five languages (English, French, German, Italian, and Arabic) and studied marketing, communications, and journalism in more than six countries in Europe and the Middle East.